-If the area you want to cover has a more irregular shape, you can try dividing the area into a couple of rectangles and calculating their areas separately before sum them up.
-There are also situations where we want to cover a triangular, trapezoidal, circular or circle sector area.
-If you need a specific shape, e.g. cubic feet of a cylinder calculator (or a cone, or a sphere), check out our volume calculator which covers the most common three-dimensional solids.
+Suppose the area you want to cover has a more irregular shape.
+In that case, you can try dividing the area into a couple of rectangles and calculating their areas separately before summing them up.
+There are also situations where we want to cover a triangular, trapezoidal, circular, or circle sector area.
+If you need a specific shape, e.g. cubic feet of a cylinder calculator (or a cone, or a sphere), check out our volume calculator, which covers the most common three-dimensional solids.

-- Decide on the desired thickness of the soil (also known as depth or height).
-Assuming that we want the same depth over the whole area, for example 0.5 yds, we need to calculate a volume of a rectangular cuboid (box):
+Step 2: Decide on the desired thickness of the soil (also known as depth or height).
+Assuming that we want the same depth over the whole area, for example 0.5 yards, we need to calculate a volume of a rectangular cuboid (box):

 You can change the unit in the cubic feet calculator by clicking on the unit's name and choosing one from the drop-down list.
 Alternatively, you can use our volume converter.

-And there we go, we've found the required volume of soil in cubic feet - 405ft³!
+And there we go, we've found the required volume of soil in cubic feet — !

-If this cubic feet calculator is too simple for your gardening needs, try our dedicated soil tool.
-Apart from calculating cubic feet of soil needed, it can estimate the cost and weight of the soil as well.
-We've prepared even more tools for gardening enthusiasts: check out our plant spacing calculator for how to plant the perfect line of plants, or the potting soil tool to estimate of amount of soil needed for containers of specific shapes.
+If this cubic feet calculator is too simple for your gardening needs, try our dedicated tools.
+Apart from calculating the cubic feet of soil needed, we can estimate the cost and weight of the soil as well.
+We've prepared even more tools for gardening enthusiasts: check out our plant spacing calculator for how to plant the perfect line of plants and many others.